brennanwalters/Global_Happiness_Data_Analysis/README.md

 * Conclusion

 # Introduction
-This was my very first data science project for a data scince course I took in 2018.
-My goal was to examine what factors contribute to a society's happiness, how those factors relate, and which are the most important in predicting happiness or overall quality of living.
-I wanted to answer questions such as:
+This was my very first data science project for a course I took in 2018.
+My goal was to examine which regions are the happiest, what factors contribute to a society's happiness, how those factors relate, and which are the most important in predicting happiness or overall quality of living.

-* According to this data, which regions have the highest quality of life and which have the lowest?
-* What factors are most strongly related to a society's happiness or quality of life?
-* How are those factors related?

 # Data Overview

 Source: [Kaggle](https://www.kaggle.com/unsdsn/world-happiness)

-Data collection:

 Includes:
 * Country (157 in total)